mbenatti/messaging/README.md

 $ mix test
 ```

-2. After setup you can test it manually calling the endpoint:
+2. After the setup you can test it manually calling the endpoint:

 ```
 http://localhost:4000/receive-message?queue=my_queue&message=my_msg